 Whenever possible, hit the farmer’s market and buy local, seasonal produce.
 Buying local products reduces your personal carbon footprint by not contributing to the harmful greenhouse gases emitted into the atmosphere when these products are shipped or transported from their point of origin to the destination.
 You also support local growers and farmers who could really use a boost in their business.

 Learn how to prepare dishes made with fruits and vegetables in season, which reduces your personal contribution to those aforementioned greenhouse gases and pollution.
 Simply not consuming ingredients that need to be shipped from the other side of the world is already a great help.
-You can also look into buying more organic food, which not only contribute to your overall , but are usually grown without planet-damaging pesticides.
+You can also look into buying more organic food, which not only contribute to your overall health and wellness, but are usually grown without planet-damaging pesticides.

 3. Take reusable bags to the store